The photon PDF within the CT18 global analysis: Introduction

 With the steady accumulation of copious experimental data at the LHC, we have entered into a high-precision era for hadron-collider physics.
 In parallel, theoretical computations of higher-order QCD corrections to standard LHC processes have reached to next-to-next-to-leading order (NNLO) in general, and, in some instances, even next-to-NNLO (N$^3$LO) accuracy has now become available (see Ref.~\cite{Heinrich:2017una} for an overview).
 At this level of precision, electroweak (EW) corrections begin to have an observable impact, as $\alpha_{\QED}\sim \alpha_S^2$.
 To that end, next-to-leading order (NLO) EW corrections to hard-scattering matrix elements have been computed for many LHC processes of interest, and the automation of the NLO EW corrections has also been achieved in recent years \cite{Biedermann:2017yoi,Frederix:2018nkq}.
 To perform consistent higher-order calculations with EW corrections included in the initial state of parton-scattering processes at the LHC, it is necessary to employ a set of parton distribution functions (PDFs) in which the photon appears as an active, partonic constituent of the proton.

 The first such PDF set to include the photon as a parton of the proton was the 2004 release of the MRST group, the MRST2004QED PDFs \cite{Martin:2004dh}.
 The MRST group used a parametrization for the photon PDF based on radiation off of ``primordial'' up and down quarks, with the photon radiation cut off at low scales governed by constituent- or current-quark masses.
-Another approach to include the photon PDF is to constrain it in an analogous way to other partons by fitting available Drell-Yan data \cite{Ball:2013hta}, an approach first developed by the NNPDF Collaboration and released in the NNPDF2.3QED~\cite{Ball:2013hta} and NNPDF3.0QED~\cite{Ball:2014uwa} PDFs.
-The constraints on the NNPDF photon PDFs from the data were rather weak, due to the small size of the photon-initiated contributions, so that the NNPDF photon PDF was consistent with zero at the initial scale of $\sqrt{2}$ GeV, with large photon PDF uncertainty at high $x$.
+Another approach to include the photon PDF is to constrain it in an analogous way to other partons by fitting available Deep Inelastic Scattering (DIS) and Drell-Yan data \cite{Ball:2013hta}, an approach first developed by the NNPDF Collaboration and released in the NNPDF2.3QED~\cite{Ball:2013hta} and NNPDF3.0QED~\cite{Ball:2014uwa} PDFs.
+A similar determination is also performed by the \textsc{xFitter} group~\cite{xFitterDevelopersTeam:2017fxf}.
+The constraints on the photon PDFs from the data were rather weak, due to the small size of the photon-initiated contributions, so that the NNPDF photon PDF was consistent with zero at the initial scale of $\sqrt{2}$ GeV, with large photon PDF uncertainty at high $x$.